How to Use This Toolkit

 Tools & Templates

-This section compiles the assessment instruments, planning templates, and evaluation tools referenced throughout this toolkit.
-Each tool is designed to be used as-is or adapted to your local context.
-They are deliberately simple—one page each, minimal jargon—because the people who will use them are busy and already skeptical of consultants bearing binders.
+The assessment instruments, planning templates, and evaluation tools referenced throughout the preceding sections are compiled here.
+Each tool can be used as-is or adapted to your local context.
+They are deliberately simple (one page each, minimal jargon) because the people who will use them are busy and already skeptical of consultants bearing binders.

 Tool 1: Community Assessment Worksheet